 Wait.
 Where did those tire tracks go?

-If this scenario sounds familiar to you, then you might have heard of the tragic death of James Kim, who died after he, his wife, and their two young daughters got lost on an Oregon pass in late November, 2006.
-After waiting six days for rescue, Kim went in search of help, but wearing only a light jacket, pants, and sneakers, he succumbed to hypothermia.
-His body was discovered four days later—two days after Search and rescue teams, alerted by the Kim’s friends, found Kati Kim and the little girls, safe but hungry in their vehicle.
+If this scenario sounds familiar to you, then you might have heard of the tragic death of James Kim, who died after he, his wife, and their two young daughters got lost on an Oregon pass in late November 2006.
+After waiting six days for rescue, Kim went in search of help, but wearing only a light jacket, women’s work pants, and sneakers, he succumbed to hypothermia.
+His body was discovered four days later—two days after Search and rescue teams, alerted by Kim’s friends, found Kati Kim and the little girls, safe but hungry in their vehicle.

 The San Francisco family’s story made headlines, and people were armchair-quarterbacking the tragedy.
 Sure, the Kims made some mistakes, but really… how prepared are they compared to most road trippers during the winter?
 Especially those who rarely experience snow?